samuel-marsh/scCustomize/index.md

 ## Support for Other scRNA-seq Object Formats (LIGER, SCE, etc)

-Currently the package is primarily centered around interactivity with Seurat Objects with some functionality with LIGER objects.
+Currently the package is primarily centered around interactivity with Seurat Objects with some functionality with LIGER objects and support for CellBender outputs.
 If users are interested in adapting functions (or creating separate functions) to provide comparable functionality with SCE or other object formats I would be happy to add them.
 See below for more info on PRs.